 Mindfulness in Education

 Mindfulness is an essential life skill.
-By teaching it in schools we can help build resilience from an early age.
+Teach it in schools and help build resilience from an early age.

 Training for students